hamid-xcerlabs/commerce-intelligence-system/demo/loom-demo-link.md

-## Demo
+# Video Walkthrough

-🎥 **Live walkthrough coming soon**
+A full walkthrough of the platform architecture and workflow execution will be added in a future update.

-Currently in active deployment with a retail client.
+The walkthrough will demonstrate:

-Demo recording will be added upon project completion.
+- Customer interaction flow

-**This demo will cover:**
+- Product retrieval process
-- End-to-end system flow
+- Semantic search workflow
-- Real-time product query handling
+- Recommendation generation
-- AI response generation
+- Monitoring and operations layer

-- Automated follow-up logic
+Status: Planned